 Medications to improve sperm production

-Some causes of male-factor infertility, such as low sperm count or poor sperm quality, may be able to be treated with medication.
+Some causes of male-factor infertility, such as low sperm count or poor sperm quality, may be treatable with medication.
 Remember, these medications should only be used by men diagnosed with infertility under the care of a physician.

 The most common sperm improvement medications include: